egberts/egberts.github.io-src/content/articles/bind9-queries-log-breakdown.md

 This might be in another file if `named.conf` uses `include` statement(s).
 You probably can find it inside the `logging` statement.

-After finding this `category queries` amongst the `named.conf` files:
+After finding this `category queries` among the `named.conf` files:
 ```nginx
 ...
     category queries { queries_file; };
 ...
 ```
-Take the identifier (that denotes the channel name) inside the curly braces and search for it again amongst the `named.conf`, et. al.
+Take the identifier (that denotes the channel name) inside the curly braces and search for it again among the `named.conf`, et. al.
 In my example, `queries_file` is the channel name.

 ```nginx